liuhao-cn/raw_stack/README.md

 # raw_stack

+Stack raw format astro-images with:

+1) Auto alignment (currenty only horizontal and vertical shifts, no rotation correction yet).
-Stack the raw format astro-images with: 1, auto alignment.
-2, selection based on cross-covariance with other frames.
-3, Adjustment of the colors.
+2) Auto selection based on cross-covariance with other frames.
+3) Adjustment of the colors.